sarabahrini/data-structures-and-algorithms/leftjoin/README.md

 # Hashmap LEFT JOIN
-Sara Bahrini and David Chambers
+This challenge is done by Sara Bahrini and David Chambers. codes saved in lib and test folders are from Katherin's GitHub just for comparison and study.

 ## Challenge
 Write a function that LEFT JOINs two hashmaps into a single data structure.